rizkiokt/llmize/README.md

 # LLMize

-LLMize is a powerful Python package that leverages Large Language Models (LLMs) for optimization tasks.
+LLMize is a Python package that uses Large Language Models (LLMs) for multipurpose, numerical optimization tasks.
 It provides a flexible and efficient framework for solving various optimization problems using LLM-based approaches, with support for both maximization and minimization objectives.

 ## Features

-- **LLM-Based Optimization**: Utilizes state-of-the-art language models (default: Gemini 2.0 Flash) for generating and optimizing solutions
+- **LLM-Based Optimization**: Utilizes LLM for iteratively generating and optimizing solutions, inspired by OPRO methods [paper here](https://arxiv.org/abs/2309.03409)
 - **Flexible Problem Definition**: Supports both text-based problem descriptions and objective functions
 - **Parallel Processing**: Built-in support for parallel evaluation of solutions
 - **Callback System**: Extensible callback mechanism for monitoring and controlling the optimization process
-- **Temperature Control**: Adjustable temperature parameter for controlling solution diversity
 - **Early Stopping**: Built-in early stopping mechanism to prevent overfitting
-- **Adaptive Temperature**: Dynamic temperature adjustment based on optimization progress
+- **Adaptive Temperature**: Dynamic LLM temperature adjustment based on optimization progress

 ## Installation